CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

    ![Resource groups is highlighted in the Azure services list.](media/credconvert.png "Azure services")

-1. Now you should be able to see a newly created connection under **connection manager** on solution explorer.
+1. Now you should be able to see a newly created connection under **Connection Managers** on solution explorer.

    ![Resource groups is highlighted in the Azure services list.](media/projctcncn.png "Azure services")